-Dr Pete Stebbins tells us that High Performance Teams are the foundation of every successful organisation and I know from personal experience just how true this is!
-After many years working as a leader in healthcare I have seen great initiatives rise and fall not so much based on the efficacy of the strategy itself, but rather due to the ability of teams to work together effectively.
+Dr Pete Stebbins tells us that High Performance Teams are the foundation of every successful organisation and I know from personal experience just how true this is.
+After many years working as a leader in education I have seen great initiatives rise and fall not so much based on the efficacy of the strategy itself, but rather due to the ability of teams to work together effectively.

-High Performance Teams are easy to spot due to the effectiveness of their communication and collaboration, which helps to develop shared ownership and trusting relationships.
-They also enable effective delegation of key responsibilities and shared understandings of both team and organisational priorities enhancing the power of their collaborative effort.
+High Performance Teams are easy to spot due to their deep and effective communication and collaboration, which helps to develop shared ownership and trusting relationships.
+They also ensure clear delegation of key responsibilities and a shared understanding of both team and organisational improvement priorities to enhance collaborative engagement.

-What I particularly like about the Level Up framework for building the Highest Performance Teams is the explicit focus on the varying levels of team performance and the very practical steps outlined to enable teams to progress to Level 5 - The Highest Performance Teams!
+What I particularly like about the Level Up framework to build High Performance Teams is the explicit focus on the varying levels of team performance and the very practical steps outlined to enable teams to progress to Level 5 - The Highest Performance Teams.